World Social Forum: 2010 World Social Forum

 The tenth edition of the World Social Forum was another decentralized affair, with about 35 national, regional and local forums taking place across the world.
 In Porto Alegre, the flagship space for the WSF, events and speakers were held from January 25–29, entitled "FSM 10 Years: Greater Porto Alegre".
 The big event held in Porto Alegre was the International Seminar "10 Years Later: Challenges and proposals for another possible world", which featured over 70 intellectuals from around the world.
 One of the notable regional forums was the US Social Forum held in Detroit, Michigan and attended by about 18,000 people.

 2011 World Social Forum

 The 2011 World Social Forum was hosted in Dakar, Senegal and ran from 06 to 11 February.

 2012 World Social Forum

 The 2012 World Social Forum was hosted in Porto Alegre, Brazil and ran from 24 to 30 January.

 2013 World Social Forum

-The thirteen edition of the World Social Forum took place in Tunis from 26 to 30 March 2013.
+The thirteenth edition of the World Social Forum took place in Tunis from 26 to 30 March 2013.